chelsme/GRILList/README.md

 # README

 ## User Stories
     * User should be able to create an account.
+    * User should be able to login/logout.
     * User should be able to CRUD a list.
-    * User should be able to add an item.
     * User should be able to CRUD a recipe.
-    * User should be able to add all recipe items to list.
+    * User should be able to add all recipe items to a specific list.

 This README would normally document whatever steps are necessary to get the